This gland is a butterfly-shaped organ found in the center of the neck.

 These nutrients also play other protective roles in the body.

-For example, severe selenium deficiency increases the incidence of thyroiditis because it stops the activity of a very powerful antioxidant known as glutathione, which normally controls inflammation and combats oxidative stress.
+For example, severe selenium deficiency increases the incidence of thyroiditis because it stops the activity of a potent antioxidant known as glutathione, which usually controls inflammation and combats oxidative stress.

 Leaky gut syndrome or intestinal-type poisoning

 Food sensitivities or allergies, including those related to gluten and dairy, can trigger intestinal inflammation.

 Among other causes that can cause intestinal problems are:

 - Stress levels